MGTheTrain/gitops-poc/README.md

 #### ArgoCD applications

-In order to register ArogCD applications run:
+In order to register and sync ArogCD applications run:

 ```sh
 # Port forward in terminal process A